zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/2-build-composite-to-validate-payment.md

     ![](images/2/deployment.png)

-Please go to Chapter 2, start on page 11 of SOASuite12c_Tutorial.pdf document to follow details for completing this lab module.
+To complete Part 1, please go to Chapter 2, from <ins>**page 11 to 53** in the  SOASuite12c_Tutorial.pdf</ins> document.

 The tutorial pdf document can be found on the desktop of your OCI Linux instance.
-The lab exercise start on <ins>**page 9 to 37** in the SOASuite12c_Tutorial.pdf</ins>.

 ![](images/2/SOAsuite-pdf.png)

 # Part 2 Register the composite on SOA Service Bus

-In part 1, you have completed the validatePayment composite, you will register it on Service Bus.
+In part 1, you have completed the validatePayment process composite, you will register this process composite on Service Bus.

 Service Bus will protect consumers of the validatePayment composite from routine changes such as deployment location and implementation updates.
 Service Bus will help scale the service to handle higher volume of requests and provide resiliency for the service if it needs to be taken down for routine maintenance.

 Please start page 54, in the SOA suite tutorial pdf.